khaledosman/lerna-ts-yarnworkspaces-monorepo/README.md

 1. add `tsc` to scripts in package.json
 2. add watch script to package.json to automatically rebuild dist files on src file changes `"watch": "tsc --watch"` so you can automatically reuse the built js files in depending services
 3. copy `tsconfig.json` from one of the other files which extends the root tsconfig file
-4. add "typings": "build/index.d.ts" in package.json to link to the generated .d.ts file
+4. add `"typings": "lib/index.d.ts"` in package.json to link to the generated .d.ts file for types reference
 5. to build all packages simply run `lerna run tsc`
 6. You can import shared packages by their name in package.json, its a best practice to use npm scopes in package names.. i.e (@namespace/serviceA)